aryn-pathak/material-delta/JOURNAL.md

 ## DAY FOUR // 22nd March
 - Got a lot of progress on the BOM, now I can start working on CAD
 - I need to watch a tutorial on FreeCAD
+- I also got another insane idea: what if the printer could make filament out of random plastic pieces?
 - Time spent: 1 hour